-In this poster presentation, I look to outline and problematize our current understanding of youth, sport and community in Canadian rural and small town (RST) regions.
-Young people in small towns are the most likely to be sports participants more so than their rural and urban counterparts.
+My project looks to problematize our current understanding of youth, sport and community in Canadian rural and small town (RST) regions.
+Young people in small towns are the most likely to be sports participants - more so than their rural and urban counterparts.
 However, counting the number of participants does little to tell us how young RST region participants experience sport and what conditions exist in their communities that contribute to their experiences.
 The main source of data for this project is drawn from exploratory ethnographic research in an RST region in south central/eastern British Columbia, Canada.
-While the larger project considers adult and young people's experiences of youth sport in this particular region, ethnographic observation and interviews with adults are the primary source of data gathered at this point.
+The project considers adult and young people's experiences of youth sport in this particular region with ethnographic observation and interviews with both groups being the primary source of data gathered.
+To date, 24 unstructured interviews (10 boys, 14 girls) with kids aged 12-19 have been conducted, along with 63 unstructured interviews with adults (30 men, 33 women).
+Interviewees are either involved in sport directly (e.g. player, coach, referee, administrator), indirectly (e.g., parent) or not at all.
+Those individuals not involved in sport were asked to participate because of their direct involvement with youth in other capacities (e.g. youth centre leaders, principals).
 The goal of the overall project is to critically examine and move beyond some of the taken-for-granted 'truths' around youth sport in RST communities - 'truths' that have been based on limited or anecdotal data.
 Most notably, an argument will be made that by looking 'beyond the ice rink' we can learn a lot about how contemporary young people are growing up in and experiencing their local RST communities through and beyond sport.
-Themes that are ready for discussion at this point in the project are (a) the role of young people in this RST region (b) the role of sport in this RST region, and (c) the ways in which local stakeholders are influencing the intersection between the two.
+Preliminary findings suggest that hockey is playing a much different and possibly diminished role in communities than previously argued.